sgoldenlab/simba-docs/docs/tutorials/simba_walkthrough.rst

 Step 5: Label Behavior
 ************************

-This step is used for label the behaviors in each frames of a video.
+This step is used to label the behaviors in each frames of a video.
 This data will be concatenated with the features and used for creating behavioral classifiers.

 There are two options, one is to start a **new video annotation** and one is to **continue on where you last left off**.
 Both are essentially the same, except the latter will start with the frame where you last saved.